minchingtonak/HaC/README.md

 - consider adding vm schema/vm support
   - can possibly create vms without root user password access, need to check. if so, add support for other auth methods
 - is .min(1) really necessary?
+- for now, have lxc provisioner to create named docker network. can take traefik as name arg
 - use zod schema for template context impl
 - better error handling for parser
 - error handling within template helpers